Hello gang,

 I hope everyone is having a terrific labor day weekend.

-I was thinking this morning about the difference between writing for your own or and writing content for a client's , for example.
+I was thinking this morning about the difference between writing for your own websites or blogs and writing content for a client's blog, for example.

-When you're writing an article, , a or even , it's so much easier when it's your own writing, isn't it?
+When you're writing an article, website content, a marketing plan or even strategizing the development and growth of a small business, it's so much easier when it's your own writing, isn't it?
 After all, we're most comfortable with ourselves.

 Then when you're faced with creating content for a client's website, blog or other information, do you find it's harder or just as easy?